triamnetwork/triam-docs/docs/guides/concepts/list-of-operations.md

 Allows you to set,modify or delete a Data Entry (name/value pair) that is attached to a particular account.
 An account can have an arbitrary amount of DataEntries attached to it.
 Each DataEntry increases the minimum balance needed to be held by the account.

 DataEntries can be used for application specific things.
-They are not used by the core Stellar protocol.
+They are not used by the core Triam protocol.

 Threshold: Medium